 Preparing your early years setting for GDPR

-An introduction to what early years settings, nurseries and childminders must do to comply with the General Data Protection Regulation (GDPR) which comes into effect in May 2018.
+An introduction to what early years settings, nurseries and childminders must do to comply with the General Data Protection Regulation (GDPR) which came into effect in May 2018.

-The General Data Protection Regulation (GDPR) is a new EU law that will come into effect on 25 May 2018.
+The General Data Protection Regulation (GDPR) is a new EU law that came into effect on 25 May 2018.

-It will replace the current Data Protection Act 1998 and the changes will remain in place even after the UK leaves the EU in 2019.
+It replaces the current Data Protection Act 1998 and the changes remain in place even after the UK leaves the EU in 2019.

 GDPR will give individuals greater control over their own personal data.

-Your nursery or early years setting may already have a data protection policy in place but GDPR will introduce some significant changes in what is needed.
+Your nursery or early years setting may already have a data protection policy in place but GDPR introduces some significant changes in what is needed.

-Early years providers need to be aware of these changes now, identify any gaps and start to make changes in order to be compliant by May.
+Early years providers need to be aware of these changes, identify any gaps and make changes in order to be compliant.

-GDPR is an evolutionary change so there is no need to panic – but you do need to prepare.
+GDPR is an evolutionary change so there is no need to panic – but you do need to make any necessary changes now.

-GDPR will condense the Data Protection Principles into six areas, which are referred to as the Privacy Principles.
+GDPR condenses the Data Protection Principles into six areas, referred to as the Privacy Principles.
 They are: